* FOMC begins two-day policy meeting

 * Oracle climbs after results

-* Walgreen off as it posts earnings, to buy European chain
+* Walgreen posts earnings, to buy European chain

-The Federal Open Market Committee was to begin the first day of a two-day meeting on interest rate policy, with expectations increasing that the U.S. central bank may extend its “Operation Twist” program, its effort to drive down long-term borrowing costs.
+The Federal Open Market Committee begins the first day of a two-day meeting on interest rate policy, with expectations increasing that the U.S. central bank may extend its “Operation Twist” program, its effort to drive down long-term borrowing costs.

-Oracle Corp rose 2.8 percent to $27.88 a day after it reported stronger-than-expected quarterly profit, releasing the results three days ahead of schedule after news of the pending departure of a senior sales executive fueled concerns that business was stagnating.
+Oracle Corp rose 5.1 percent to $28.51 as the top boost to the Nasdaq 100 index after it reported stronger-than-expected quarterly profit after the bell on Monday, releasing the results three days ahead of schedule after news of the pending departure of a senior sales executive fueled concerns that business was stagnating.

-Walgreen Co tumbled 6.2 percent to $29.99 after the pharmacy chain reported quarterly earnings and said it would buy a 45 percent stake in Alliance Boots for $6.7 billion in a cash and stock deal.
+Walgreen Co tumbled 4.9 percent to $30.39 as the biggest drag on the benchmark S&P 500 index after the pharmacy chain reported quarterly earnings and said it would buy a 45 percent stake in KKR & Co -backed Alliance Boots for $6.7 billion in a cash and stock deal.

-FedEx Corp rose 2.9 percent to $91.80 after the package delivery company reported fourth-quarter earnings and provided an outlook for the first-quarter and 2013.
+FedEx Corp added 0.6 percent to $89 after the package delivery company reported fourth-quarter earnings and provided an outlook for the first-quarter and 2013.

-Economic data showed U.S. housing starts fell in May from a 3-1/2 year high, but permits to build new homes rose sharply, suggesting the housing recovery remains on track.
-(Reporting by Rodrigo Campos, Additional reporting by Chuck Mikolajczak, editing by Dave Zimmerman)
+Economic data showed U.S. housing starts fell 4.8 percent in May but permits to build rose to the highest level in over three years, as the housing market continues to struggle to return to health.
+(Reporting By Chuck Mikolajczak, editing by Dave Zimmerman)